 Understanding Climate Change

-Figure 1 : Changes in global surface temperature observed over the last 170 years (black line) compared to the period 1850 to 1900.
-Simulated temperature changes including human and natural factors (brown) and including only natural factors like solar and volcanic activity (blue).
-The lines in the centre of the brown and blue envelopes indicate the averages of the simulations.
+Figure 1.
+Change in global surface temperature observed over the last 170 years (black line) compared to the period from 1850 to 1900.
+Temperature change simulated by including human and natural factors (brown line) and by including only natural factors like solar and volcanic activity (blue line).
+The lines in the centre of the brown and blue areas indicate the average of the simulations.
+Source: IPCC (2021).

 What is climate change?